 The Nojem Libson Scholarship is in the amount of \$200-\$300 per semester to members of an ethnic minority.
 Preference is given to Odessa College transfer students.
-An annual renewal application is required, and preference is reserved for undergraduates.
+An annual renewal application is required.

-The Permian Honor Scholarship Foundation is a non-profit enterprise which makes honor scholarships available to students to attend area community colleges and U. T. Permian Basin.
-Additional information may be obtained by writing the foundation in care of U. T. Permian Basin.
-Funds are available for both graduates and undergraduates.
+The Permian Honor Scholarship Foundation is a non-profit enterprise which makes honor scholarships available to students to attend area community colleges and U.T.
+Permian Basin.
+Additional information may be obtained by writing the foundation in care of U.T.
+Permian Basin.

 The U. T. Permian Basin Merit Award annually recognizes outstanding students.
 The award is as much as \$400 per academic year.
 A 3.00 minimum grade point average is required as is an annual renewal application.
-This fund is reserved for undergraduates only.

-The university would also like to recognize the following organizations for their continuing support in providing scholarship assistance to many students to attend U. T. Permian Basin:
+The University would also like to recognize the following organizations for their continuing support in providing scholarship assistance to many students to attend U.T.
+Permian Basin: